Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 Using a derived type to represent a struct does not work if you have pointers in your structure.
 You have to do things manually then :-(

+Keep in mind that when packing and unpacking data with pointers, it's the data pointed to by the pointers that is being packed, not the pointers themselves.

 ```c
 int MPI_Pack(